sidatasciencelab/SCI_skunks/intern_docs/sci_protocol_manual.md

 - Transportation of equipment, food, and secure data back to UCSB.
 ### Data Management
 - Store metadata sheets and data safely.
-- Compilation and organization of CSV files using tabular manipulation and binding, including mass rename script results, model outcomes, and field notes (from CSV file that will be created and manually filled in for metadata datasheet field notes and camera set notes).
+- Compilation and organization of CSV files using concatenated_sci_csv.py script.
+See [Camtrap DP CSV File Concatenation](#concatenate).
 ### Data Submission
 - Format CSV files to Camtrap DP standards.
 - Store CSV files and images on a hard drive.